Hunt Draw Information

 View draw results, check your bonus points, update your credit card information and apply for hunts issued though the draw system when available.
-Hunters may apply using the online service (when available) or with a paper application.
+Hunters may apply using the online service when it is available.

 The department encourages all applicants to sign up for a free AZGFD portal account and apply online.
-The secure account allows customers to manage and view their draw applications, license history, bonus points, gain access to their “I Support Wildlife” membership and more in the “My AZGFD Dashboard” section.
+The secure account allows customers to manage and view their draw applications, license history, bonus points in the “My AZGFD Dashboard” section.
 A portal account also provides convenient access to the online license purchase and draw application systems.

 The Arizona Game and Fish Department is excited to announce an innovative new program in “PointGuard,” which essentially will provide hunters with peace of mind in knowing that they can surrender their hunt permit-tag for any reason without losing their coveted bonus points.